-Congo's ruling coalition raps Catholic Church vote claims
+Congo's electoral commission slams Catholic Church over vote comment

-KINSHASA (Reuters) - Democratic Republic of Congo’s ruling coalition accused the country’s Catholic Church on Friday of behaving in an “irresponsible and anarchic” way after it said it knew the winner of last Sunday’s presidential election.
+KINSHASA (Reuters) - Democratic Republic of Congo’s electoral commission accused the country’s Catholic Church on Friday of “preparing an insurrection” by saying it knows the winner of last Sunday’s presidential election.

+The commission is scheduled to release provisional results on Sunday but has said there could be delays because of the slow arrival of tally sheets.

-The Church’s bishops’ conference, known as CENCO, said on Thursday its vote tallies showed a clear victor in the Dec.
-30 poll, a pronouncement widely seen as a warning to authorities against rigging the vote.
+Donatien Nshole, the secretary-general of the Church’s bishops’ conference, known as CENCO, said on Thursday its vote tallies showed a clear victor in the Dec.
+30 election, a pronouncement widely seen as a warning to authorities against rigging the vote.

+“The announcement of voting trends by Priest Nshole is likely to brainwash the population while preparing an insurrection that CENCO alone will be responsible for,” commission president Corneille Nangaa wrote in a letter to CENCO president Marcel Utembi, seen by Reuters.

+Nangaa said CENCO’s declaration violated electoral law and a code of conduct signed by poll monitors that gives the electoral commission, CENI, alone the authority to announce results.

+The Catholic Church is one of Congo’s most powerful institutions, representing about 40 percent of its 80 million people.

+The ruling coalition of President Joseph Kabila, which is backing his hand-picked successor Emmanuel Ramazani Shadary, also took aim at CENCO on Thursday.

-The coalition “firmly deplores...the partisan, irresponsible and anarchic attitude of CENCO,” said Barnabe Kikaya Bin Karubi, an adviser to outgoing President Joseph Kabila and a spokesman for Kabila’s hand-picked candidate, Emmanuel Ramazani Shadary.
+The coalition “deplores ... the partisan, irresponsible and anarchic attitude of CENCO,” said Barnabe Kikaya Bin Karubi, an adviser to Kabila and spokesman for Shadary.

-“This seriously violates not only the constitution but also the electoral law.”

-The retort sets up a standoff between the government and the Catholic Church, one of Congo’s most powerful institutions which represents about 40 percent of its 80 million people.

-It further stokes tensions after a chaotic election that observers and the opposition say was marred by serious irregularities.
+Observers and the opposition say the election was marred by serious irregularities.
 The opposition, represented by its two main candidates Martin Fayulu and Felix Tshisekedi, and Shadary’s camp have all claimed they are on course to win, without posting specific figures.

-Kikaya later told Reuters Kabila had met Catholic bishops on Friday but provided no details.
+Kikaya told Reuters Kabila had met Catholic bishops on Friday but provided no details.

 The government says the election was fair and went smoothly.

-The electoral commission (CENI) is scheduled to announce results on Sunday but it has said that there could be delays because of the slow arrival of tally sheets.

-The poll is meant to lead to Congo’s first democratic transfer of power, but the international community has raised concerns that a disputed result could spark unrest, as was the case after the 2006 and 2011 elections.
+The poll is meant to lead to Congo’s first democratic transfer of power, but the international community has raised concerns that a disputed result could cause unrest, as was the case after the 2006 and 2011 elections.

 The United States called on CENI on Thursday to publish accurate results and threatened sanctions against anyone who sought to undermine the process.